CCRUN hosts a number of workshops and events each year, engaging with stakeholders throughout the urban Northeast.

 CCRUN hosts a monthly seminar on the first Wednesday of the month at 4:00 PM Eastern.

-For our December session, our Green Infrastructure, Climate and Cities seminar will be held online on the topic Taking Action on Climate, from Long Island to Pennsylvania.
+For our January session, our Green Infrastructure, Climate and Cities seminar will be held online on the topic Environmental Justice in Philadelphia: the PES Refinery

 Recent Workshops and Events